 To learn more about our outpatient programs, contact us today.

-An intensive outpatient program offers clients a path to recovery that can fit into their schedule.
+An intensive outpatient program offers patients a path to recovery that can fit into their schedule.
 At Gateway, with locations in and around Chicago, Illinois, it is just one of many options for recovery.
 Work toward sobriety starting right now by calling 877–377–2027.